 He has written several articles and often speaks on topics regarding business disputes and the quantification of economic damages.
 He also serves as a speaker at numerous industry conferences, firm recruiting events and diversity functions.
 He is a member of the Institute of Management Consultants and the National Black MBA Association.

-Byron and his wife Sedra reside in Warren, N.J., and have two children: Devyn and Aleah.
+Byron and his wife Sedra reside in Chicago, Ill., and have two children: Devyn and Aleah.